onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`A` | memref of any type values or tensor of any type values `B` | memref of any type values or tensor of any type values
+`A` | tensor of 1-bit signless integer values or memref of 1-bit signless integer values `B` | tensor of 1-bit signless integer values or memref of 1-bit signless integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`C` | memref of any type values or tensor of any type values
+`C` | tensor of 1-bit signless integer values or memref of 1-bit signless integer values

 ### `onnx.ArgMax` (ONNXArgMaxOp)